madebymak/knowledge-resource/Misc/git.md

 ```
 <br>

-## use when you want to revert back to the HEAD but still save your changes
+## stash
 ```
+// use when you want to revert back to the HEAD but still save your changes

 git stash
 ```
 <br>

-## puts the changes you saved back in
+## stash apply
 ```
+// puts the changes you stashed back in

 git stash apply
 ```
 <br>

-## show list of saved stashes
+## stash list
 ```
+// show list of saved stashes

 git stash list
 ```
 <br>